beneti/bestofrubyquiz/gedcom/README.md

 ## Sample Input

-There is a large ["GECOM file"](http://www.rubyquiz.com/royal.ged) online containing the lineage of various European royalty.
+There is a large [GECOM file](http://www.rubyquiz.com/royal.ged) online containing the lineage of various European royalty.
 This particular ﬁle makes generous use of whitespace to increase readability.